lengefeldlab.com

 Postdoc

-Emilie did her academic studies in Toulouse (France).
-During her PhD, she worked on the regulation of ribosome biogenesis by the MAPK signaling pathway in the Henry/Henras lab, at the CBI.
+Emilie did her doctoral studies in Toulouse (CBI, France) working on the regulation of ribosome biogenesis by the MAPK signaling pathway in the Henry/Henras lab.
 She has been attracted to the study of cellular aging since her early university years.
 She now wishes to elucidate the underlying mechanisms that connect changes in HSC size to their dysfunction during age-related diseases.

 emilie.cerezo@helsinki.fi